 Format Power BI Scatter Chart

-To demonstrate these Scatter chart formatting options, we are going to use the Scatter Chart that we created earlier.
-Please refer Scatter Chart article to understand the steps involved in creating a Power BI Scatter Chart.
+To demonstrate these Power BI Scatter chart formatting options, we will use the Scatter Chart we created earlier.
+Please refer to the Scatter Chart and the List of Charts articles to understand the steps involved in creating a Power BI Scatter Chart.

 How to Format Power BI Scatter Chart

-Please click on the Format button to see the list of formatting options that are available for this Scatter Chart.
+Please click on the Format button to see the list of formatting options available for this Scatter Chart.

 Format Power BI Scatter Chart 1